bschwarz67/GoApp/README.md

-simple go app made in HTML, CSS, and JavaScript with django backend.
+simple go app made in HTML, CSS, and JavaScript with Django backend.
 Enjoy this ancient game.